kibriaislam/kibriaislam/README.md

 - 👋 Hi, I’m @kibriaislam
 - 👀 I’m interested in problem solving and Web development.
-- 🌱 I’m currently learning ReactJs Framework.
+- 🌱 I’m currently learning advance database topics.
-- 💞️ I’m looking to collaborate on Web based project with Python and Django.
+- 💞️ I’m looking forward to collaborate on Web based project with Python and Django.
 - 📫 How to reach me: Kibriaislam82@gmail.com

 <!---